devmukul44/Scala_Starter/README.md

 ## Quiz 02
 ###### Why is Scala a functional programming language?
+    Scala provides a large number of capabilities that are found only in functional programming languages.
+Scala permits you to code in functional style, and makes your life easier (than in Java) in a number of ways:

+    There are first-class functions
+    There is an immutable collections library
+    Tail recursion is supported (to the extent that the JVM can manage) Pattern matching is supported Scala is a perfect choice if you want to explore the world of functional programming without completely disregarding object oriented programming.
 ###### What is the difference between val and var?
 ###### What is an "Object" in Scala?
 ###### What is an Application in Scala and how to define one?